enquirer/prompt-confirm/README.md

 Based on the `confirm` prompt in inquirer.

 ## About

 ### Related projects

-- [enquirer-prompt](https://www.npmjs.com/package/enquirer-prompt): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/jonschlinkert/enquirer-prompt "Base prompt module used for creating custom prompt types for Enquirer.")
+* [enquirer-prompt](https://www.npmjs.com/package/enquirer-prompt): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/jonschlinkert/enquirer-prompt "Base prompt module used for creating custom prompt types for Enquirer.")
-- [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
+* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
 Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
 Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
-- [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
-Can be used standalone or with a prompt system like [Enquirer]. | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+* [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
-- [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
+* [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

 ### Running tests